DeepChainBio/bio-transformers/docs/source/getting_started/install.rst

 ============

 Bio-transformers can be installed in Python 3.7 and external python dependencies are mainly defined in `requirements`_.
-DeepReg primarily supports and is regularly tested with Ubuntu and Mac OS.

 There are multiple different methods to install Bio-transformers:

 1. Clone `Bio-transformers`_ and create a virtual environment using `Anaconda`_ / `Miniconda`_ (**recommended**).